FarsetLabs/farsetlabs.github.io/about/coronavirus_return_policy.md

 Best practices dictate that organisations should have a named person responsible for their response to the COVID-19 pandemic.

-As such, Andrew Bolster will be responsible for these guidelines, will be the contact person for questions regarding our response to COVID-19 and will be responsible for organisational contact tracing in the event of a member reporting an infection. ([bolster@farsetlabs.org.uk](mailto:bolster@farsetlabs.org.uk) / 07783249547).
+As such, Art Knipe will be responsible for these guidelines, will be the contact person for questions regarding our response to COVID-19 and will be responsible for organisational contact tracing in the event of a member reporting an infection. ([art@farsetlabs.org.uk](mailto:art@farsetlabs.org.uk)).

-Should Andrew be unable to fulfil this role for any reason Colin Mitchell, will deputise ([colin.mitchell@farsetlabs.org.uk](mailto:colin.mitchell@farsetlabs.org.uk))
+Should Art be unable to fulfil this role for any reason Colin Mitchell will deputise ([colin.mitchell@farsetlabs.org.uk](mailto:colin.mitchell@farsetlabs.org.uk))

 ## Guidelines for Reopening of Farset Labs